compoundingeffects/bigpictureschool/evolutionary_biology.md

 3. **What is Evolution**?
 Evolution is the process by which living things change over many generations.
 This happens because some traits help organisms survive and reproduce better in their environment.
 These helpful traits get passed down to future generations more often.

     There are several ways evolution happens:
-- Natural Selection: Organisms with traits that help them survive and reproduce better tend to pass these traits to their offspring.
+    - **Natural Selection**: Organisms with traits that help them survive and reproduce better tend to pass these traits to their offspring.
-- Mutation: Sometimes, random changes happen in an organism's DNA.
+    - **Mutation**: Sometimes, random changes happen in an organism's DNA.
 These changes can create new traits.
-- Genetic Drift: By chance, some traits might become more or less common in a population, especially in small groups.
+    - **Genetic Drift**: By chance, some traits might become more or less common in a population, especially in small groups.
-- Gene Flow: When different populations mix and breed, they share genetic material, which can change how both populations evolve.
+    - **Gene Flow**: When different populations mix and breed, they share genetic material, which can change how both populations evolve.

 4. **What is a Species**?
 A species is a group of living things that can breed with each other and have offspring that can also breed.
 When groups of the same species get separated and can't breed with each other anymore, they might eventually become different species.